 Shaun Davey was born in Belfast in 1948.
-While continuing his education in Belfast, he moved to Dublin in 1962 and later attended Trinity College before graduating to do an M.A in the History of Art at the Courtauld Institute, London.
+While continuing his education in Belfast, he moved to DD in 1962 and later attended Trinity College before graduating to do an M.A in the History of Art at the Courtauld Institute, London.
 He returned to Dublin in 1973 to form an experimental band with Planxty's Donal Lunny, then spent two years as lecturer at NCAD before returning to music full-time.
 Largely self-taught, he gained valuable experience at this time, writing and recording music for commercials, in theatre songs for Stewart Parker's Catchpenny Twist and in composing and directing music for several RTE TV series and documentaries.
 In 1979 he began work on The Brendan Voyage, a musical retelling of Tim Severin's voyage across the Atlantic to explore the legend of St Brendan.
 Recorded in 1980 this was the first of his seven albums originally released on the Tara label.

 Since this goundbreaking collaboration with uilleann piper Liam O'Flynn and a symphony orchestra, Shaun Davey's concert work continues to explore common ground between 'traditional' and 'classical'musicians, creating frameworks whereby musicians from both aural and notated traditions share the same stage.
 Further ambitious collaborations followed, many featuring the voice of singer Rita Connolly; The Pilgrim, Granuaile and The Relief of Derry, which also established his readiness to employ langauges other than English in service of a narrative, eg Irish, Scots Gallic, Breton and Welsh.
 Later works demonstrate equal ease with Latin and Romanian.